Buying snorkel gear piece by piece can be quite time-consuming.

 - Seavenger Snorkeling Set

-How To Choose The Best Snorkeling Gear
+How To Choose A Snorkel Gear

 This means that the mask, snorkel, and fins must offer the same level of durability, comfort, and consistent performance.
 This is something to be careful with companies that are well-known for one aspect, but not the others.